Kenya: 6-story building collapses in Nairobi | DW | 06.12.2019

 A video showed people cheering as one dust-covered person was carried away on a stretcher.

-Military personnel have since arrived to assist with the search and rescue operation.
+Military personnel have since arrived to assist with the search and rescue operation and medical workers set up an emergency medical center in the vicinity.

 Deutsche Welle correspondent Edith Kimani said the collapse took place in the early morning when people were sleeping.